ignition-devs/incendium/CONTRIBUTING.md

-# Contributing to ignition-api
+# Contributing to incendium

 We follow a simple model to make contributing as straightforward as possible.
 These guidelines allow us to streamline the development process and achieve greater transparency.

 ## Code of Conduct

 Help us keep **incendium** open and inclusive.
-Please read and follow our [Code of Conduct](https://github.com/ignition-api/.github/blob/main/CODE_OF_CONDUCT.md).
+Please read and follow our [Code of Conduct](https://github.com/incendium/blob/code/CODE_OF_CONDUCT.md).

 ## Got a question?

-Please join us on or [Discussions](https://github.com/ignition-api/discussions/discussions).
+Please join us on or [Discussions](https://github.com/incendium/discussions/discussions).

 ## Found a bug?